grnet/synnefo/docs/compute-api-guide.rst

 ``/images/<image-id>`` GET    ✔        ✔
 ====================== ====== ======== ==========

-* **image-id** is the identifier of the virtual image

 |
 ==============  ========================= ======== ==========
 Request Header  Value                     Cyclades OS/Compute
 ==============  ========================= ======== ==========
 X-Auth-Token    User authentication token required required
 ==============  ========================= ======== ==========

-.. note:: Request parameters should be empty

-.. note:: Request body should be empty

 .. rubric:: Response